Tarmean/tarmean.github.io/OpenRec.md

-# Haskell should have Inheritance[^1]
+# Haskell should have Inheritance

 Inheritance is an infamously overloaded concept, with use-cases ranging from templating to code reuse.
 Let us add a new one: Composable AST rewrites and queries.

 The code can be found [in this gist](https://gist.github.com/Tarmean/c8c986f6c1723be10b7454b53288e989).
 I have some minor open design questions so it hasn't made it into a library yet.

-OOP languages support open recursion, by which I mean the `super` and `this` references.
+OOP languages support open recursion, by which I mean the `super` and `this`/`self` references.
 Instead of calling static methods, objects carry vtables which contain function pointers.
 In most languages `super` links a vtable to the parent-class vtable, forming a linked list.
 Meanwhile `this` always points to the top-most vtable of the object:

 ![A linked list of vtables](./InheritanceLinkedList.svg)

+This vtable pattern is all we will take from inheritance.
+Sorry about the misleading title[^1].

 Haskell can do vtables: We could pass around records of functions, or make GHC do the legwork by using type-classes.
 In fact, this is how GHC implements type-classes before optimizing them: